php-fig/fig-standards/proposed/extended-coding-style-guide-meta.md

 adherence to and developers can easily relate on between different projects for these coding style reducing cognitive friction.

-PSR-2 was created based upon the common practices of the PHP FIG projects at the time but ultimately this meant it was a compromise of many of the different projects' guidelines.
+PSR-2 was created based upon the common practices of the PHP-FIG projects at the time but ultimately this meant it was a compromise of many of the different projects' guidelines.
 The repercussions of projects changing their coding guidelines to align with PSR-2 (Almost all projects do align with PSR-1, even if it is not explicitly stated) were seen to be too